alirezamahdavi571/alirezamahdavi571/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=alireza-mahdavi&layout=compact&theme=radical)](https://github.com/alireza-mahdavi/alireza-mahdavi)
 # Hi there, I'm Alireza Mahdavi! 👋

 ## About Me
 I'm a **Neuroscientist** specializing in NBIC (Nano-Bio-Info-Cogno) technologies at the **Royan Institute**.
-My research focuses on understanding the neural mechanisms underlying cognitive functions.

-...

-## About Me
-I'm a **Neuroscientist** specializing in NBIC (Nano-Bio-Info-Cogno) technologies at the **Royan Institute**.
 My research focuses on Primates neural Activity on visial tasks.